bocchino/fprime/Svc/DpManager/test/ut/README.md

 ### 3.1.
 Tester and TestState

-The abstract state is a member of the `Tester` class.
+The abstract state and the component under test are members of the `Tester` class.
 `TestState` is a derived class of `Tester`.
-The preconditions and actions are defined in `TestState` so they can use the functions and macros defined in `DpManagerGTestBase`.
+The preconditions and actions of the rules are defined in `TestState` so they can use the functions and macros defined in `DpManagerGTestBase`.
-The prototypes of the precondition and action functions are boilerplate and are defined using macro expansion.
+The class definition of `TestState` is boilerplate and is defined using macro expansion.

 ```mermaid
 classDiagram